virtualio/classifier/README.md

 - option one: using Beautifulsoup library to download images from wider range of domains.
-- option two: since a video is a set of images it is possible to do live classification for videos (while loop) an object could be human walking, distance between two moving objects, face emotions, etc .. for this there is a need for extrad deep lerning libraries/frameworks such as:
+- option two: since a video is a set of images it is possible to do live classification for videos (while loop) an object could be human walking, distance between two moving objects, face emotions, etc .. for this there is a need for extra deep lerning libraries/frameworks such as:
               [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)

 * it would be great to install the software in a rasberry pi for a demo.